 Right before we left, I was really battling some intense emotions and I hoped the trip would help me sort them out.
 As usual, when we set an intention and ask the Universe for support--we get exactly what we need.

-I started by downloading an ebook by author Byron Katie--it was a recommendation from my biz coach, the fabulously rad Michelle Pfennighaus.
+I started by downloading an ebook by author Byron Katie--it was a recommendation from my friend and fellow coach, Michelle Pfennighaus.
 It's called, "Who Would You Be Without Your Story?" and I cracked it open (and it cracked ME open) on the flight down to Miami.
 By the time we landed, I already had some tools in my wee head.
 The book is basically a transcript of Katie talking to different conference attendees about their Work--google Katie and you'll see what I mean.